BernhardBruhnke59/platformer/README.md

 ### Setup

-1. Fork this repository on GitHub.
+1. Fork this repository on GitHub by clicking the **Fork** button at the top right of this repository webpage.
 2. Clone the project into a Cloud9 workspace.
 3. From the `bash` terminal in the console view, cut and paste the following command: